kyma-project/lifecycle-manager/docs/developer-tutorials/provision-cluster-and-registry.md

-# Provision a cluster and OCI registry
+# Provision a Cluster and OCI Registry

 ## Context